igorfersantos/Fresh-Install-Script/README.md

 # Selecting the desired programs
 The desired programs to be downloaded and installed can be selected by changing the chocolatey commands located at install_all.bat
 I also recommend you to also check Chocolatey website and documentation before editing it.
-It's the effort :) https://chocolatey.org/
+It's worth the effort :) https://chocolatey.org/

 #